promisegrid/promisegrid/README.md

 to fulfill at a later time.

 This recognition that capabilities are like promises is key to the design integrity of a decentralized system.
-As in Promise Theory:
+As in Promise Theory, these principles hold:

-- A resource cannot issue capability tokens promising access to another resource.
+1. A resource cannot issue capability tokens promising access to another resource.
-- In a system composed of autonomous parts, a resource sending unsolicited directives to another, imposing obligations, should expect poor results.
+2. In a system composed of autonomous parts, a resource sending unsolicited directives to another, imposing obligations, should expect poor results.

 These principles are consistent with behavior and dysfunction observed in human organizations and distributed systems.